 The television industry is changing.
 Nearly every TV you buy nowadays is a smart device with hundreds of apps, special features, and WiFi connectivity.
 These TVs are geared towards cord-cutters, customers who have left their cable TV service behind for internet streaming.

 But, what if you’ve had cable for years, and you’re not sure if you should take the plunge?
+What if you bundled Xfinity Cable TV with your internet and don’t know if you can unbundle?
 There are many reasons not to cut the cord just yet that we discuss in this article.

 What is “Cutting the Cord”?